clojure-grimoire/grimoire/resources/1.5.0/clojure.core/assert/docstring.md

-Evaluates expr and throws an exception if it does not evaluate tological true.
+Evaluates expr and throws an exception if it does not evaluate to logical true.